adityaxavier/OB1203_br/OB1203RL78L13/README.md

 | VLED		| 3V3  (J7)
 | VDD		| 3V3  (J7)

+## Acquiring additional information ##
+Data from the OB1203 can be acquired directly by setting the preprocessor `DEBUG_LVL` in `r_cg_userdefine.h` to LOG_DEBUG_RAW.
+There are other levels of details which may be acquired from the OB1203.

+It must be noted that, although the DMAC is used, the serial printing function blocks program control (in write.c) until all data is printed to the terminal.
+This is primarily to maintain proper sequence of data.

 ## Evaluation Platform ##
 - Optimized H/W design to be released